SLKone/SLKone.github.io/_services/strategy.md

     icon: "fa-arrows-cross"
     description: "Judgment built across sectors, applied to the problem in front of you."
 cta_title: "Ready to develop a winning strategy?"
-cta: "Talk to SLKone about the decisions in front of you, and how we can help turn your strategy into results."
+cta: "Talk to SLKone about the decisions in front of you, and how we can help turn your strategy into metrics, routines, and results."
+cta_link: /how-we-work
+cta_text: "See How We Work"
 icon: "fa-scribble"
 color: "viola"
 background_image: "/assets/images/backgrounds/strategy.webp"